Can A Car Accident Trigger Lupus?

 Lupus is a chronic condition that can be managed with treatment, but there is currently no cure for the disease.
 The exact causes of lupus are still unknown, but research suggests that a combination of genetic, environmental, and hormonal factors may play a role in the development of the disease.

-Read More: What To Do In A Car Accident With No Damage?
+Read More: What Happens If A Passenger Dies In A Car Accident?

 Can Car Accidents Trigger Lupus?